EduardSergeev/project-version-action/README.md

 - `version-stub`: (optional) stub version value
   Defaults to: `'0.0.0'`

+## Output parameters

+- `project-version`: is set to the resulting version and can be referenced in subsequent steps via `steps.step_id.outputs.project-version`
+- `VERSION`: (environment variable) is also set to resulting project version, is set for subsequent steps and has shorter syntax `${{ env.VERSION }}`

 ## Usage

 In your project set version to some predefined stub version value.
 This value should probably still be a valid version number if you intend to compile your project outside Github action.
 For example in Node project `package.json` by default is expected to contain stub version `0.0.0`: